 The first swallow seemed to burn on its way down the back of my throat.
 I was so caught off guard by its true sour nature, I couldn’t tell what else I was tasting (hey, first sour cider).
 After a few more sips, the citrusy acidity grew on me and became more enjoyable, like the refreshing pucker of lemonade on a sweltering summer day, except different.
 While the charcoal itself doesn’t have any taste, it lends a creamy mouthfeel similar to that of a stout or porter – minus the weight.
 Black magic?
 Then, just when you think the lingering sourness is unending, the herbal essence of lavender mellows your mouth (and stressors) with an easy earthy spice to finish.

-A unique blending of elements, this cider definitely strays from the purebred class to the hybrid side, receiving 3.5/5.
+With a unique blending of elements, this cider definitely strays from the purebred class to the hybrid side.
 While it certainly grew on me over time, I have to admit the sour style is simply not my go-to cider of choice.
 Am I glad I tried it?
 No doubt.
 If you steer toward fresh pressed citrus juices, sour beers, or clever cocktails, this may be the perfect cider for you.
 Even if you don’t, take a walk on the wild side because this product is one-of-a-kind.
 And the charcoal can’t hurt, especially if you do have that dreaded hangover.